-5.3 Semi-honest S, malicious A and B with input certification
+5.3 Semi-honest S, malicious A and B with input certification ric key operations.
+In what follows, we describe the intuition behind our solution followed by more detailed explanation.

 We next consider an enhanced security setting in which malicious A and B are enforced to provide correct inputs in the computation.
 This enforcement is performed by requiring A and B to certify their inputs prior to protocol execution and prove the existence of certification on the inputs they enter.